 The forward-looking statements made in this Annual Report on Form 10-K relate only to events as of the date on which the statements are made.
 We undertake no obligation to update any forward-looking statements made in this Annual Report on Form 10-K to reflect events or circumstances after the date of this Annual Report on Form 10-K or to reflect new information or the occurrence of unanticipated events, except as required by law.
 We may not actually achieve the plans, intentions, or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
-Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures, or investments.

-Unless the context otherwise indicates, references in this report to the terms "Olo," "the Company," "we," "our" and "us" refer to Olo Inc.
+Unless the context otherwise indicates, references in this report to the terms "Olo," "the Company," "we," "our," and "us" refer to Olo Inc.